-Angelfish, like much other fish, prefer soft water.
+Angelfish, like many other fish, prefer soft water.
 However, if you’ve used tap water for your tank, there is a good chance it is not entirely suitable.
 For that reason, if you have recently changed the water of your aquarium, angelfish might be hiding due to the hardness of the water.

 Testing The Water Hardness

 If you suspect this might be the case, you must check how hard the water in your tank actually is.
 First, buy a hardness test kit; it can either be the strip test or the reagent test.

 The strip test involves collecting water in a small bowl from your aquarium and dipping the strip into the water.
 Then, the color will change depending on the hardness of the water.
 Then, go through the instructions manual to figure out if the water is hard or not.

 The reagent test involves collecting the aquarium water in a test tube.
 After that, you have to add a few drops of the chemical which comes along with the test kit.